rufus-lang/rufus/doc/rdr/nnnn-exported-names.md

 const quarter float = 0.25
 ```

-It would be used exterally like:
+It would be used externally like:

 ```
 module example